AndreMacedo88/VEnCode/README.rst

 License
 -------

-This project is licensed under the "insert license" license - see the **LICENSE.rst** file for details
+This project is licensed under the Apache License 2.0 license - see the **LICENSE.rst** file for details

 Acknowledgements
 ----------------